dl-solarity/docs/docs/getting-started/guides/access/role-based-access-module-rbac.md

 Now, let's proceed to create a dependent contract that will employ the `PermissionManager` contract to restrict access to the `deposit` and `withdrawAll` functions, exclusive to users holding the `UPDATE_PERMISSION`.

 By convention, the `RestrictedWallet` contract employs a modifier that exemplifies the `UPDATE` permission.
-When users interact with the contract, and a function necessitates authorization, the `RBAC` module intervenes to verify if the `msg.sender` possess the requisite permissions (namely, update permission) to execute an operation on the `RestrictedWallet` contract.
+When users interact with the contract, and a function necessitates authorization, the `ARBAC` module intervenes to verify if the `msg.sender` possess the requisite permissions (namely, update permission) to execute an operation on the `RestrictedWallet` contract.
 If the conditions are met, they are then authorized to deposit or withdraw funds to and from the wallet.

 ```solidity
 import "@solarity/solidity-lib/interfaces/access-control/IRBAC.sol";